AXErunners/axerunners.github.io/manual.md

 jekyll serve
 ```
 Now you can access local deployment with http://127.0.0.1:4000 to test updates/changes.
 After passing local checks - create PR on GitHub to submit code changes.

+### Admin panel

+To access GUI admin panel use http://127.0.0.1:4000/admin address.

+Admin panel is still under development, it is recommended to manually change Jekyll settings and use the plugin for posting only.
+{: .notice}